rasi5050/Food-Delivery/ReadMe.md

+installation notes:

-i had to install parcel as
+Had to install parcel as
 npm install parcel --ignore-scripts

 had to manually install node@18 as